Top 10 Cities To Visit In Ireland

 9. Wexford

 Located in the southeast of Ireland, Wexford is a charming city with a rich history and cultural heritage.
 The city is known for its medieval architecture, vibrant arts scene, and traditional Irish music.
-(See Also: Nice Cities To Visit In Uk)
+(See Also: Best Warm Cities To Visit In January)

 10. Sligo